 Wildlife Value:

-Seeds are a high-energy food source for songbirds, game birds, and small mammals.
-Foliage provides larval food for several skipper butterflies and other grass-feeding caterpillars.
+Host plant for 27 Lepidoptera species, including northern pearly eye and northern broken dash butterflies, hobomok and other skippers, the pink-streak moth, and 12 specialist moths, Seeds are a high-energy food source for songbirds, game birds, and small mammals.
 Clumping growth habit offers excellent cover and nesting sites for birds and shelter for beneficial insects.
 Also supports soil health and erosion control with its dense root system.

 Resources: